fengyj/interview-java/src/main/java/exam01/readme.md

 }
 ```

-> **Please notice, in this kind of document (financial report), it includes all the debts of the company on that date.**
+> **Please note, in this kind of document (financial report), it includes all the debts of the company on that date.**
 > For example, on 2020-12-31, there is a financial report document, it contains A, B, and C, 3 debts.
 It means the company only has that 3 debts from 2020-12-31.
 > And then, on 2021-03-31, there is another financial report document, it contains A, C, D, and E debts.
 It means the company has 4 debts (B is removed, D and E are new added) from 2021-03-31.